TheNilesh/huffman/README.md

 0. Construct huffman tree from linked list
    0. Create new node q, join two least freq nodes to its left and right
    0. Insert created node q into ascending list
-   0. Repeat i & ii till only one nodes remains, i.e, ROOT of h-tree
+   0. Repeat i & ii till only one node remains, i.e, ROOT of h-tree
    0. Traverse tree in preorder mark each node with its codeword. simultaneously Recreate linked list of leaf nodes.
 0. Write Mapping Table(character to codeword) to output file.
 0. **(Pass 2)** Read input file.